 - Private sector debt investments may be syndicated or direct.
-Debt investments may include bonds and loans. - The maximum loan to value ratio must not exceed 60%. - A loan must be secured on assets with first charge (such as in the case of a debenture) or rank pari passu in exceptional circumstances approved by the Board.
-Examples of assets to secure a loan include real estate, fixed assets and financial assets. - Loan guarantees are required, such as from a parent company, partners or directors. - A loan requires a defined cash flow to repayment cover ratio.
+Debt investments may include bonds and loans. - The maximum loan to value ratio must not exceed 60%.
+Remove. - A loan must be secured on assets with first charge (such as in the case of a debenture) or rank pari passu in exceptional circumstances approved by the Board.
+Examples of assets to secure a loan include real estate, fixed assets and financial assets. - Loan guarantees are required, such as from a parent company, partners or directors. - A loan requires a defined cash flow to repayment cover ratio. - The NIB may invest in both debt instruments and equity in private sector investments. - The NIB may consider providing wholesale funds through an intermediary body for small loans and small business financing rather than directly. - An investment in the shares of a company may not exceed a limit that allows the NIB to exert "significant influence" such that it requires the NIB to account for the entity under the equity method under International Accounting Standard (IAS) 28.

-- The NIB may invest in both debt instruments and equity in private sector investments. - It is not NIB's intention to build a portfolio of small, insignificant investments that require extensive and copious amounts of administration and due diligence.
-Therefore, the minimum investment in a domestic debt instrument will be no less than \$1m.
-The lower limit for an equity stake in the domestic private sector is \$250,000.
-The NIB may consider providing wholesale funds through an intermediary body for small loans and small business financing rather than directly. - An investment in the shares of a company may not exceed a limit that allows the NIB to exert "significant influence" such that it requires the NIB to account for the entity under the equity method under International Accounting Standard (IAS) 28. - The NIB may only invest in established and continuing businesses and not start-ups.
-Criteria for established businesses include a 5 years record of continuous operations, the last 3 years with positive cash flow. - The NIB may only invest in private companies incorporated or registered and operating in the Turks and Caicos Islands. - In approving domestic investments, the NIB must consider the marketability of an investment and exit strategy.
+- The NIB may invest in companies incorporated and/or licensed under the laws of the TCI and will evaluate by criteria established by the NIB. - The NIB may only invest in private companies incorporated or registered and operating in the Turks and Caicos Islands. - In approving domestic investments, the NIB must consider the marketability of an investment and exit strategy.